Anand Pal Singh: Lifestyle

 Anandpal was considered unique in his status as a criminal in Rajasthan whose aides would often engage in acts of self-sacrifice.
 In a gang-war in Bikaner Central Jail in July 2014, his close aide Balveer Banuda jumped in front of bullets when Anandpal's enemies tried to shoot him.

 Singh had serious charges against him, including murder, robbery and extortion.
 Despite having these charges on his head, he had developed Robin Hood image among people.
 His Facebook image uploads and his video uploads on YouTube gives evidence of his fearless life.
 Black goggles, black hat, moustache, beard, leather jacket and his huge and solid physical appearance resembled a Bollywood style gangster.

 Robin Hood style

-Anandpal was particularly known for his acts of wealth redistribution, giving to the poor and stealing from the rich.
+Amarpal was particularly known for his acts of wealth redistribution, giving to the poor and stealing from the rich.
 As a result of this, he got a reputation as a Robin Hood-type figure and had garnered support among some members of lower-income communities for his actions.